RibbonCommunications/sbc_aws_cloudformation/aws-sbc-template-index.md

 The following is a list of the currently supported Ribbon SBC CloudFormation templates.
 See the [experimental](https://github.com/RibbonCommunications/sbc_aws_cloudformation/tree/master/experimental) directory for experimental templates.

-Click the title links below to view the README files which include the Launch buttons and additional information, or click the Launch Stack buttons to immediately launch the template.
-Because individual templates may have specific prerequisites, we strongly recommend you view the README file before attempting to launch a template.
+Click the SBC deployment title links below to be redirected to the directory containing the associated CloudFormation templates and deployment information relevant for that deployment type.

+You can click the Launch Stack buttons to immediately launch the template stored on Ribbon's SBC AWS public S3.
+Because individual templates may have specific prerequisites, we strongly recommend you view the deployment information contained in the README file of the deployment directory before attempting to launch a template.

 **Important:** You may have to select the AWS region in which you want to deploy after clicking the Launch Stack button